Discovery of Repeating Transitions in 16 Changing-look Active Galactic Nuclei: Introduction

 However, a subset of AGNs has shown notable changes in spectra over the past two decades.
 These objects display the appearance or disappearance of BELs within several months to decades, referred to as turn-on or turn-off transitions, and are classified as changing-look AGNs \citep[CL~AGNs;][]{2015ApJ...800..144L,MacLeod2016}.

 To date, approximately $1100$ CL~AGNs have been identified through repeated spectroscopic observations.
 Most of them are identified using data from the Sloan Digital Sky Survey \citep[SDSS;][]{2000AJ....120.1579Y}, the Dark Energy Spectroscopic Instrument \citep[DESI;][]{2022AJ....164..207D}, and the Large Sky Area Multi-Object Fiber Spectroscopic Telescope \citep[LAMOST;][]{2012RAA....12.1197C}.
-For example, \citet{2024ApJS..270...26G,2025ApJS..278...28G} confirmed over $700$ CL~AGNs based on SDSS and DESI spectra, \citet{2024ApJ...966...85Z} and \citet{2025arXiv251006753L} confirmed $116$ and $34$ CL~AGNs using repeated SDSS spectroscopy, respectively. \citet{Yang2018} identified $21$ CL~AGNs based on SDSS and LAMOST spectra.
-A few CL~AGNs are selected based on significant photometric variability and then confirmed with follow-up spectroscopy, such as \citet{Graham2020} and \citet{2025ApJ...980...91Y}.
+For example, \citet{2024ApJS..270...26G,2025ApJS..278...28G} confirmed over $700$ CL~AGNs based on SDSS and DESI spectra, \citet{2024ApJ...966...85Z} and \citet{2025arXiv251006753L} confirmed $116$ and $34$ CL~AGNs using repeated SDSS spectroscopy, respectively. \citet{Yang2018} identified $21$ CL~AGNs, $15$ of them identified based on SDSS and LAMOST spectra, while the remaining six objects are confirmed through newly spectroscopic observations from other telescopes.
+In addition, some CL~AGNs are selected based on significant photometric variability and then confirmed with follow-up spectroscopy, such as \citet{Graham2020} and \citet{2025ApJ...980...91Y}.